 Imitation of Life: Mother-daughter sexual rivalry

-In the mothers-daughters (plural) sudser, Sandra Dee plays the “all-American” 16-year-old daughter of glamorous stage actress Lana Turner, both of whom desirous of the affections of Apollo-like John Gavin – ten years younger than Turner; nine years older than Dee.
+Adapted by veteran screenwriters Eleanore Griffin (Oscar co-winner for Boys Town, 1938) and Allan Scott (Oscar nominee for So Proudly We Hail!, 1943), this mothers-daughters (plural) sudser features Sandra Dee as the 16-year-old offspring of glamorous stage actress Lana Turner, both of whom desirous of the affections of Apollo-like John Gavin – ten years younger than Turner; nine years older than Dee.

 In contrast to lighthearted fare like Universal’s own It’s a Date and its MGM remake, Nancy Goes to Rio, in which naive daughters Deanna Durbin/Jane Powell and worldly mothers Kay Francis/Ann Sothern vie for the affections of the same man, the romantic/sexual mother-daughter competition in Imitation of Life is to be taken as seriously as the ethnic-focused drama pitting “white” daughter Susan Kohner against black mom Juanita Moore.

 As to be expected, the mature man ultimately hooks up with the “age appropriate” mature woman, but the teenage daughter doesn’t go from heartbreak to resignation to happiness with another teenager.
-Her resentment persists, possibly to be fully eradicated only after death intercedes.
+Her resentment persists, possibly to be fully eradicated only after the death of a key character intercedes.